 - Volcanic eruption

-More comprehensive policies are available, but obviously, the greater the level of protection, the higher your premium.
+More comprehensive policies are available but the greater the level of protection, the higher your premium.
 If you live in an area prone to earthquakes or floods, you’ll have to purchase separate coverage for these hazards because they’re not included in a traditional homeowners policy.
 You also have the option to add endorsements.
 These provide extra coverage for valuables, such as jewelry or firearms.

 Cheaper (or free!) alternatives

 Lenders require you to purchase homeowners insurance, so there’s no getting around it.
 But there are a few things you can do to lower your rates:

 - Shop around.
-Compare rates from several companies to see who offers you the most protection for the best price.
+Compare rates from several companies to see which one offers you the most protection for the best price.

-- Bundle your home and auto.
+- Bundle your home and auto insurance policies.
 Most insurers give discounts to customers who purchase their home and auto insurance together.

 - Prepare your home for disasters.
 Do what you can to disaster-proof your home.
-For example, if you live in an area known for bad storms, install storm shutters for doors and windows.
+For example, if you live in an area prone to severe storms, install storm shutters on your windows.

 - Beef up security.
 Having an alarm system in place can help deter would-be thieves and earn you a discount on your homeowners insurance.

-- State Farm: State Farm offers coverage for most major perils, including theft, fire, and storms.
+- State Farm: State Farm offers coverage for most major perils, including theft, fire and storms.
 It offers discounts for homes with fire or burglar alarms installed and those that use certain kinds of roofing materials.
-Bundling your home and auto will earn you additional savings as well.
-State Farm received an average rating in J.D.
-Power’s customer satisfaction survey.
-Consumers were pleased with its policy offerings and their customer service, but not as impressed with its rates.
+Bundling your home and auto insurance policies will earn you additional savings as well.
+State Farm ranked fourth in the nation in J.D.
+Power’s 2019 U.S. Home Insurance Study.